pablopenlop/gradewing_guide/docs/data-manager/student-setup.md

 !!! warning "Review before saving"
     Please ensure the **Academic Year** and **Year Group** are correct. **These fields cannot be modified** once the enrolment is created.

+!!! info "Annual Group Tags"
-*    **Annual Group Tags**: You can assign one or multiple tags to a student for a specific academic year.
+You can assign one or multiple tags to a student for a specific academic year.
 Unlike permanent tags, these are used to group students for academic purposes that may change from year to year.

 2.  **Academic Enrolments**: Select `+ Add programme` to assign the student to a programme and enable subject enrolment.